Discover album cover ideas for your next LP

 Start creating your own album cover

 Now that you browsed through our extensive list of the 100 best album cover ideas of 2019, it’s time to create your own album cover.
 Design Wizard’s easy-to-edit templates take away a lot of the hard work and give you a head start to creating an eye-catching design.
-Pick your favourite and start customising!
+Pick your favorite and start customizing!

 Designing a new CD cover will give your album a huge boost when people get their hands on it.
 Even if you’re just giving a mixtape to your friends, a cool album cover will make a big difference.
+For graphic design tips, read our ‘Creative Ideas to Increase Sales‘ e-book.
 So, what are you waiting for?
 It’s time to start creating an amazing album cover!